September 3, 2024 (en Español)

 South Coast AQMD Hearing

-A status update and modification hearing on the Stipulated Order for Abatement will be held before the South Coast AQMD Hearing Board on February 5 and 6, 2025, at the SCAQMD Headquarters in Diamond Bar.
+The next status update and modification hearing on the Stipulated Order for Abatement will be held before the South Coast AQMD Hearing Board on May 28, 2026 at the SCAQMD Headquarters in Diamond Bar.
 Virtual public comments will be received at the hearing.

 Call - 669 900 6833